kekse1/github-markdown.php/README.md

 So I just needed a PHP script which hides the token and the whole request, etc.

+## _**UPDATE**_
+_It seems the API conversion itself also works without an Auth-TOKEN, so I can solve it in plain JavaScript, too!_ So this script is not really important any longer; use it as reference if you want.

 ## Download
 * [github-markdown.php](php/github-markdown.php)